 Neither of these two conditions is present in today's work environment.
 Frontline management has been thinned out and overburdened with dual supervisor/employee roles, mountains of paperwork, and hours of meetings.
-Therefore, as mentioned previously, they do not have the ample opportunities to provide sound guidance and positive reinforcement.
+Therefore, as mentioned previously, supervisors do not have the ample opportunities to provide sound guidance and positive reinforcement.
 I often speak with employees who communicate with their supervisor less than once per day.
 This meager amount of purposeful and meaningful contact can not put enough into an employee's emotional bank to counterbalance the withdrawals taken by discipline and lectures.
-As for somewhere else to go, the unemployment rate in the US has been below 6% for years.
-There are jobs available for those who want to work.
+As for somewhere else to go, there are jobs available for those who want to work.
 It may not be their ideal job for the ideal wage, but there are options.
-According to some reports, the number of options will be even greater if the projected labor shortages come to fruition.
 In First, Break All the Rules, Buckingham and Coffman write that people join companies and leave managers.
 Employees that are treated like children can and will leave.